Patient education: Heart attack recovery (Beyond the Basics)

 Before leaving the hospital, it is important for you and your family to understand the discharge plan.
-Make sure all your questions are answered and get written directions for taking all medicines (new and old).
-After a heart attack, it is common to start new medicines and stop or adjust the doses of old medicines.
+Make sure all your questions are answered and get written directions for taking all your medications (new and old).
+After a heart attack, it is common to start new medications and stop or adjust the doses of old medications.

 Medications — Most people who have had a heart attack are sent home with prescriptions for several medications.
 It is important to take each of these drugs exactly as directed.
 Some of these medications can help you to live longer while others help to prevent or treat recurrent symptoms, such as chest pain.

-- Aspirin helps prevent future blood clots and decreases the risk of death after a heart attack.
-(See "Patient information: Aspirin and cardiovascular disease (Beyond the Basics)".)
+●Aspirin helps prevent future blood clots and decreases the risk of death after a heart attack.
+(See "Patient education: Aspirin in the primary prevention of cardiovascular disease and cancer (Beyond the Basics)".)

-- A beta-blocker (example: metoprolol [brand names: Lopressor, Toprol-XL]) is a medication that protects your heart from stress and can prevent future heart attacks.
+●A beta-blocker (examples: metoprolol [brand names: Lopressor, Toprol-XL] or atenolol [brand name: Tenormin]) is a medication that protects your heart from stress and can prevent future heart attacks.
 It can slow your heart rate.
 It can take weeks for your body to get used to a beta-blocker.
 The dose may need to be changed a few times as your body adjusts.

-- Nitrates (examples: isosorbide dinitrate [brand name: Isordil], nitroglycerin patch or pills) are medicines that widen (dilate) coronary blood vessels, bringing more blood to the heart muscle, and are used to treat or prevent chest pain.
+●Nitrates (examples: isosorbide dinitrate [brand name: Isordil], nitroglycerin patch, pills, or spray) are medications that widen (dilate) coronary blood vessels, bringing more blood to the heart muscle, and are used to treat or prevent chest pain.
 Nitrates should be taken exactly as prescribed by the doctor.
-(See "Patient information: Angina treatment — medical therapy (Beyond the Basics)".)
+(See "Patient education: Medications for angina (Beyond the Basics)".)

-- A statin (examples: atorvastatin [brand name: Lipitor], pravastatin [brand name: Pravachol]) is a medication that helps to lower bad cholesterol levels and can help prevent another heart attack or stroke.
-Because statins help stabilize fatty deposits inside the arteries that can cause heart attacks, they are often given in high doses after a heart attack, even if your cholesterol levels are normal or low.
-(See "Patient information: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)
+●A statin (examples: atorvastatin [brand name: Lipitor], pravastatin [brand name: Pravachol], rosuvastatin [brand name: Crestor]) is a medication that helps to lower bad cholesterol levels and can help prevent another heart attack or stroke.
+Because statins help stabilize fatty deposits inside the arteries that can cause heart attacks, they are often given in high doses after a heart attack, even to people whose cholesterol levels are normal or low.
+(See "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)

-Some people have difficulty taking medicines several times per day.
-If this becomes a problem, ask your doctor or pharmacist if there are ways to reduce the number of times per day you take pills.
-The cost of medicines can also be a problem.
+Some people have difficulty taking medications several times per day.
+If this becomes a problem, ask your healthcare provider or pharmacist if there are ways to reduce the number of times per day you take pills.
+The cost of medications can also be a problem.
 There may be ways to lower costs.
-(See "Patient information: Reducing the costs of medicines (Beyond the Basics)".)
+(See "Patient education: Reducing the costs of medicines (Beyond the Basics)".)

-For more detailed information about your medicines, ask your doctor or nurse for information from Lexicomp, available through UpToDate.
-The Lexicomp hand-outs explain how to use and store your medicines.
-They also list possible side effects and warn you if your medicines should not be taken with certain other medicines or foods.
+For more detailed information about your medications, ask your doctor or nurse for information from Lexicomp, available through UpToDate.
+The Lexicomp hand-outs explain how to use and store your medications.
+They also list possible side effects and warn you if your medications should not be taken with certain other medications or foods.